n123git/YWSaveEditor/api-docs/README.md

 This documentation describes the Save API, which allows JS modification of save files using a simple yet powerful API via my save editor.

 * [/yokai.md](https://github.com/n123git/YWSaveEditor/blob/main/api-docs/yokai.md) describes the API calls for the yokai editor (available through devtools console once the save is loaded)
+* coming soon describes the API calls for the general editor, again load the save file and then paste it in the devtools console available via Ctrl+Shift+I on most browsers.
 LOREM IPSUM ACTUALLY WRITE THIS LATER

 ## Examples